 There are tons of themes to choose from, both free and paid, but I decided to go for a free one because I was more focused on learning than spending time on choosing the “perfect” paid theme.

-You can also join my free 7-day e-mail course where I go into more details to show you step by step what I did to eventually become a full time blogger.
+You can also join my free 7-day e-mail course where I go into more detail to show you step by step what I did to eventually become a full-time blogger.
 Sign up below to get the scoop! 🙂

 Step 2: Decide what to blog about